What to do before, during, and after a volcano eruption

 "The archipelago is surrounded by subducting plates as manifested by the trenches that are related to volcano formation," Phivolcs explained.

-So how then should the public prepare before and respond during, and recover after volcanic eruptions?
+This is how the public should prepare before, respond during, and recover after volcanic eruptions, according to Phivolcs and the Office of Civil Defense:

 - Each person should be aware of the dangers that volcanic eruptions.
 Volcanic eruptions are expected to caush ash falls which in turn could harm humans, animals, plants, equipments, and structures.
 Beyond that, fine volcanic ash is also often respirable which can cause pulmo-respiratory diseases if inhaled over prolonged period.